 Where Can I Play To Win Both Halves Bets?

-You’ll find To Win Both Halves wagers across most major bookmakers including William Hill, betVictor, Betfred and bet365, all offering it on a huge range of markets.
+You’ll find To Win Both Halves wagers across most major apps including William Hill, betVictor, Betfred and the bet365 app, all offering it on a huge range of markets.

 You’ll be able to place the bet on all the weekend’s big fixtures across the Premier League, Championship and European leagues such as La Liga, Serie A and Bundesliga.